fallen-icarus/cardano-address-book/README.md

 Only the aliases being changed/added need to be submitted in any transaction.
 The off-chain query will always be able to find all of the entries and properly aggregate them.

 ### Burning The Address Book Beacon
-As previously stated, burning the beacon is possible as long as the related payment pubkey signs the transaction.
+As previously stated, burning the beacon is always possible.
 There is no need to burn the beacon between uses.
 If you do burn the beacon, the address book cannot be updated again until the beacon is re-minted.

 ---
 ## Easily integratable into wallets and frontends